Travel 101 tickets

 To do this, I must take the Capital Limited to DC and catch the Crescent to the Big Easy.

 I can book this adventure because there’s plenty of overlap.
-A multi-city ticket makes this easier to book a trip like this and sometimes saves money.
+A multi-city ticket makes booking a trip like this more accessible and sometimes saves money.

 Another example is breaking up a trip.

-My sister used to live in Charleston, South Carolina, and one time I wanted to visit friends in Philadelphia and spend a day or two before going to Charleston.
+My sister used to live in Charleston, South Carolina, and once, I wanted to visit friends in Philadelphia for a day or two before going to Charleston.

 A multi-city ticket allowed me to do it on one ticket and save money.

-As I said before, sometimes you can save money because it is cheaper to book connecting trains together than separate.
-Regarding airlines, all flights for, let’s say, Delta are often together for a domestic flight if you need to make some creative booking.
-So you may not have to walk too far for your connecting flight.
-Often this is not true if you are flying internationally.
+As I mentioned earlier, sometimes you can save money by booking connecting trains, as they are often cheaper than booking separate ones.
+Regarding airlines, all flights for Delta are usually grouped for domestic flights, making it easier to create a creative booking.
+So you do not have to walk too far for your connecting flight.
+This is often not true if you are flying internationally.

-Another advantage is you have fewer tickets to worry about, giving you more flexibility, and often multi-city tickets do not need to be for the same day.
+Another advantage is having fewer tickets to worry about, giving you more flexibility.
+Multi-city tickets do not often need to be for the same day.

 Cons of Multi-City Tickets

 If you take Amtrak, they can see that you are transferring to a different train if there is a delay.
 So they might be able to do something.
-But since this is a connection you put together, they’re not obligated to get you a hotel or anything if something happens and could be valid for flying.
+However, since this is a connection you put together, they’re not obligated to provide you with a hotel or any other assistance if something goes wrong, and it may not be valid for flying.

-Like round trips, it is harder to change your ticket, like with round trip tickets.
+Like round-trip tickets, it is harder to change your ticket.

-Multi-city tickets may not be the best option for first-time travelers, and if you’re not careful, you could book a tight connection and get left behind.
-And if this is the case, you are stuck with a cost.
+Multi-city tickets may not be the best option for first-time travelers.
+If you are careless, you could book a tight connection and get left behind.
+If this is the case, you will incur a cost.

 Ticket Class

-Depending on what transportation you’re looking like, there are different classes of tickets, and you need to figure out which one works best for you, your comfort, your style, and your budget.
+There are different classes of tickets depending on the type of transportation you’re looking for, and you need to determine which one works best for you, considering your comfort, style, and budget.

-When you start shopping with Amtrak, Greyhound, and the airlines, they offer different ticketing levels with each class.
+When you start shopping with Amtrak, Greyhound, and the airlines, you will find that they offer different ticketing levels for each class.

-There is no way for me to tell you which is best for you because I don’t know you that well; hopefully, we will get to know each other a little bit better, but until then, there are a few things I can say that can help you decide, but because each person is different, there are no set rules to these.
+I cannot tell you which is best for you because I don’t know you that well; hopefully, we will get to know each other better.
+However, I can offer a few points that may help you make a decision.
+Because each person is different, there are no set rules for these.

-The best advice I can give you is to read each tier carefully and see what you feel works the best for you.
+The best advice I can give you is to read each tier carefully and decide what works best for you.

-One thing I look at with flying and tiers is luggage allowance.
-The other, do I get to pick my seat?
+One thing I consider when flying and comparing tiers is the luggage allowance.
+The other is whether I get to pick my seat.
 I’m pickier about where I sit on a plane than on a train.
-Often you are paying extra for more flexibility and a higher refund rate.
+Often, you are paying extra for more flexibility and a higher refund rate.

-Southwest only has one type of seat, but what tickets you buy from them can determine your boarding position.
+Southwest only has one type of seat, but the type of ticket you buy from them can determine your boarding position.
 For example, when you buy a business class seat, you earn more points and the chance to be one of the first fifteen people on the plane.
 They do offer an upgrade for earlier boarding.

 I flew to my sister’s a few times when she lived in Charleston and used Delta Comfort Plus.
-I did that because I felt the cost was worth the extra legroom, priority boarding, and complimentary drinks.
+The extra legroom, priority boarding, and complimentary drinks made the cost worth it.

-With Amtrak, I estimate how much money I would spend on food while on the train and look at how much more it would cost me to get a room.
-Sometimes I found a lot of value in spending more to get accommodation that covers food and lets me sleep horizontally.
+With Amtrak, I estimate the cost of food while on the train and compare it to the price of a room.
+Sometimes, I found a lot of value in spending more to get accommodation that covers food and lets me sleep horizontally.

-Don’t be too hard on yourself over this; upgrades can be with it and a nice treat for you.
-Spending $30 or a little more makes your trip better and at ease for you, but it may be worth cutting back elsewhere.
+Please don’t be too hard on yourself about this; upgrades can be a nice treat.
+Spending $30 or a little more makes your trip more accessible, but it may be worth cutting back elsewhere.

 Where is the best place for you to buy tickets?

 I purchase most of my tickets through the carrier’s website or app.
-Occasionally I’ll call up if I have a tricky booking, but the following are some options you have.
+Occasionally, I’ll call if I have a tricky booking, but you have the following options.

 In-person

-When you buy a ticket, you can buy your tickets in person for some people.
+When you buy a ticket, you can buy it in person for some people.

-This option doesn’t always work great because I live about an hour from the airport, a staffed Amtrak, or a Greyhound station.
+This option doesn’t always work well because I live about an hour from the airport, a staffed Amtrak station, or a Greyhound station.

 So it could cost me more than I would save, but this could be an option for you.